jameskoster/woocommerce-cart-tab/readme.txt

 = 0.5.0 - 15/05/2014 =
 * Localization - Added .pot.
+* New - Added option to not display the cart tab on non-WooCommerce pages.
+Props @Gjordis.

 = 0.4.0 - 24/03/2014 =
 * Localization - Added Danish translation (props MamaTux)